 Tip, Tilt, and Rotation Stage

-Adjusts Pitch and Roll
+Adjusts Pitch and

 62.5 mm (2.46") Deck Height Adapter

-Provides Tip, Tiilt, and Rotation
+Provides Tip, Tilt, and Rotation

-TTR001 Stage with a PM4
+TTR001 Stage with a PM3

 The TTR001(/M) Tip, Tilt, and Rotation Stage provides ±5° uncoupled tilt adjustment in pitch and roll, together with ±10° rotation (yaw) adjustment.
 These adjustments allow optical components and fixtures to be aligned with a plane and then rotated within that plane.
-The center of roatation axis is located at a line normal to the center of the platform.
+The center of rotation axis is located at a line normal to the center of the platform.
 Both the tip and tilt axes will move with respect to a point located 12 mm below the top surface of the stage on the rotation axis.
 The top plate features an array of 21 8-32 (M4) threaded holes on a 1/2" (12.5 mm) pitch.
-An 8-32 to 6-32 thread adapter is included with imperial stages for use with the PM3(/M) and PM4(/M) clamping arms sold below.
+An 8-32 to 6-32 thread adapter is included with imperial stages for use with the PM3 and PM4 clamping arms sold below.
 The PM5 is directly compatible with the imperial stages, and all metric clamping arms are directly compatible with the metric stages; these combinations do not require an adapter.

 Click to Enlarge

 TTR001 stage raised to same deck height as MAX311D stage for use in a typical refraction application.
 The prism is held in place by a PM3 clamping arm attached to the stage using a thread adapter, which is included with the TTR001.

 The stage is fixed to the work surface via three clearance holes for standard 1/4"-20 (M6) screws.
 The deck height of the stage is 1.48" (37.5 mm).
 A Height Adapter Plate [TTR001SP1(/M)] is available to raise the deck height to the standard 2.46" (62.5 mm), making the stage compatible with our NanoMax, MicroBlock, and RollerBlock 3-Axis Stages.
 The height adapters are fixed to the work surface using the four clearance holes that accept standard 1/4"-20 (M6) screws.
 The stage is then mounted to the height adapter using the three 1/4"-20 (M6) tapped holes.